PeterNaydenov/dt-toolbox/README.md

 ## Roadmap
-- Add support for **key-value string** format that will simplify the work with Redis;
 - API method `folder` can receive second argument `deep`.
 At the moment `deep` is absolute deep and will be changed to relative;
 - Upgrade error handling.
 Add proper error messages;
 - Create API methods documentation;